kbosa-risc/mcpf-getting-started/src/python/mcp_santub/README.md

 Each file is placed into directory named after the object name.

 ## Requirements

+First of all, since this use case is a pipeline extension, it requires the yaml configuration file of the 1st use case [santub_use_case1.yaml](santub_use_case1.yaml`)

+For the execution of this use case the mcp framework is required, in which is possible to create code pipelines of python functions
+(for more information see https://gitdma.risc-software.at/risc_ds/risc_dse/-/tree/configurable_pipeline_with_sample_use_case/configurable_pipeline_frm/src/python).

 The input data must be present in the same directory structure (see [../../../../data_santub](../../../../data_santub)) and their location must be given in the part *input_path* of the yaml configuration.